-Rapid permeability: Soils with coarse-textured and very coarse (less than 35 percent gravel) "control section" that have granular or single-grained structure.
+Rapid permeability: Soils with coarse-textured "control sections" that have granular or single-grained structure.
 They tend to be very friable or loose when moist, and exhibit little restriction to movement of air and water.
-Permeability rate is 6 to 20 in./hour.
+Permeability rate: 6 to 20 in./hour.
+Ksat Class: High, Very high.

-Very rapid permeability: Very coarse-textured soils with greater than 35 percent gravel in the "control section."
+Very rapid permeability: Soils with very coarse-textured "control sections."
 They are usually loose and exhibit little restriction to air and water movement.
 Permeability rate is greater than 20 in./hour.
+Ksat Class: Very high.